 The Annual Water Quality Report and Annual Summary Report provide data on drinking water quality trends within the City's drinking water.
-The 2022 Annual Water Quality Report and Annual Summary Report will be posted on the City's website prior to February 28, 2023 and March 31, 2023, respectively.
+The 2023 Annual Water Quality Report and Annual Summary Report will be posted on the City's website prior to February 28, 2024 and j) Follow-up on action items from previous management reviews

+March 31, 2024, respectively.
 The City has an exemption under the Municipal Drinking Water Licence (MDWL) for lead sampling from plumbing systems.